 At our house, as mentioned, we follow a plan where we put 100% of the purchase price down – we pay cash.
 So for my wife's car that we purchased last year, here's the progression we followed to get where we are today.

 - Purchased an older Honda Civic for cash in 2000: She paid about $5000 for the car before we were married, and it ran like a champ for several years, while we saved up payments for the next car.

 - Purchased a 3 year old Honda Civic for cash in 2005: We paid about $15,000 in cash after selling the old Civic for about $4,000.

 - Purchased a 2 year old Honda CRV for cash in 2011: We paid about $21,000 in cash, after selling the old Civic for about $8000.

-So each time we’ve bought her a new car we’ve upgraded a bit, buying a more expensive lower mileage car, but paying cash because we saved a car payment automatically ever month into our goal based savings account with ING Direct.
+So each time we've bought her a new car we've upgraded a bit, buying a more expensive lower mileage car, but paying cash because we saved a car payment automatically ever month into our goal based savings account with Capital One 360.
 We also did our research and bought cars that held their value well so we were able to re-sell them at a decent price with minimal depreciation.

 We are still saving our car payment every month in anticipation of my next car, and at this point we've already got almost enough saved.
 After that is saved we'll start adding that monthly payment to the retirement accounts.